 Zell am See

 Shortly after my first trip to SalzburgerLand I went on another trip with the tourism board and got to invite my friend @bengreenphotography.
-I had one of my most surreal experiences, where down in the valley there was tons of beautiful autumn colours, then within 30 minutes up a cable car/gondola I was surrounded by snow.
+I had one of my most surreal experiences, where down in the valley there were tons of beautiful autumn colours, then within 30 minutes up a cable car/gondola I was surrounded by snow.
 Read more about this trip: Summer Adventures at Zell am See-Kaprun in Austria.

 Prague and Bohemian Switzerland, Czech Republic

-During my trip in May there was a photography competition with the tourism board, with the prize being another trip later in the year.
+During my trip in May, there was a photography competition with the tourism board, with the prize being another trip later in the year.
 Somehow I managed to win this and the second trip involved visiting Prague and also the fantastic Bohemian Switzerland National Park.
-At the end of this trip I wrote a post on Czech Republic and the Last 100 Years, as in 2018 the country will be celebrating independence and how they changed in the last 100 years.
+At the end of this trip, I wrote a post on Czech Republic and the Last 100 Years, as in 2018 the country will be celebrating independence and how they changed in the last 100 years.
 I also wrote a post on Hiking and Day Trips to Bohemian Switzerland, where you can find out just how easy it is to go on a trip from Prague to the National Park.

 Ko Samui, Bangkok and Chiang Mai, Thailand

 In November I had an unexpected trip come up, which was to Thailand with The Luxury Collection and @beautifuldestinations.
 This was one of the most insane trips of my life and me along with around 8 other photographers went on a trip to visit and experience some of the top and also cultural things to do in the country.
 From visiting an elephant sanctuary, going on long tail boats, experiencing the Yi Peng Lantern Festival and so much more.
-After the trip I wrote a post on Incredible Experiences to Have When Visiting Thailand, so if you are thinking of visiting Thailand please have a read for a large range of ideas.
+After the trip, I wrote a post on Incredible Experiences to Have When Visiting Thailand, so if you are thinking of visiting Thailand please have a read for a large range of ideas.

-Straight after the Thailand trip I went to London for the annual World Travel Market.
+Straight after the Thailand trip, I went to London for the annual World Travel Market.
 This was a new experience for me and I was shocked at just how huge this event was, with tourism boards, hotels and tons of other companies related to the travel industry attending.
 It is a great way to network if you are a travel blogger.
 You can read more about my experience in my post My First Time at World Travel Market (WTM) as a Travel Blogger.

 My last trip of the year was to visit Salzburg and Obertauern in Austria.
-On this trip me and various other Instagrammers/photographers got to experience Salzburg during the Christmas season, and afterwards we went to the mountains over in Obertauern for skiing, night tobogganing and a scenic winter paradise.
+On this trip, me and various other Instagrammers/photographers got to experience Salzburg during the Christmas season, and afterwards, we went to the mountains over in Obertauern for skiing, night tobogganing and a scenic winter paradise.

 Overall 2017 has been another great year of travel with lots of amazing experiences.
 I hope by reading this you may get some ideas for your trips in 2018.
 Do you have any plans yet for 2018?
 I’d love to know where you’re going, so feel free to leave a comment below.